 Amppfy Takeaways

-• Leverage a Mortgage Calculator: Use our free tool to quickly estimate your monthly payments, total interest, and annual amortization to budget accurately.
+• Leverage our Free Mortgage Calculator to quickly estimate your monthly payments, total interest, and annual amortization so you can budget accurately.

 • Master Key Mortgage Terms: Understand principal, interest, APR, PITI, and PMI to compare loan offers and avoid surprises.

-• Account for All Costs: Factor in property taxes, homeowners’ insurance, closing fees, appraisal and title insurance, and discount points to reveal the actual cost of homeownership.
+• Account for All Costs: Factor in property taxes, homeowners’ insurance, closing fees, appraisal and title insurance, and discount points to reveal the true cost of homeownership.

 • Read Your Amortization Schedule: Review how each payment shifts from interest-heavy to principal-heavy over time to track equity growth and interest savings.